ballon/advanced_lane_lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?
 Edge detection is the first problematic place.
 There is a lot of tuning done to be able to get reasonable results for more challenging videos, but even that is far away from being robust to different environment, lighting, etc.
-Later it's pretty hard to match edge pixels to a line.
+Later it's pretty hard to match edge pixels to a line as there might be too many noise (e.g. old painting, road fixings, etc).
 Perspective transformation help a bit as it limits pixels which take part in matching, but that might filter out too many pixes (as in a case of hard_challenge_video) it will just cut too many valueable pixels.
 It also feels that 2rd order polynomial is not enough to match more trickier cases as in hard challenge - so probably need to go deeper here.